Taking a break

 If you are caring for a child you should ask for an assessment for the whole family under the Children Act 1989.
 This assessment should look at your need for breaks and the respite care needs of the child you are looking after.

-The social worker carrying out the assessments will consider the health and social care needs of the person that you are looking after, and what community care services are required to meet those needs.
+The assessment will consider the health and social care needs of the child that you are looking after, and what community care services are required to meet those needs.

 Note: If you have already had any of these assessments, but you need more support, ask the local council to carry out a reassessment.